ahmedgamalelazab/EXAM-DB/README.md

             - `npm run dev` it will run the server .. but the server won't launch and u will get a bunch of errors why ?
                 - u need to have `config.env` and `include` it in ur project then add some `secrets` of ur own and `ports` and etc .. extra details to have special tokens and protected roles on the server .. `why i didn't upload it ?` because i must not do it .. `it's a bad practice of deploy` .. but it u are our master then i can share the file with u and the server after it will run immediately .
         5. if the server runs well , u will be ok to run the client and test whatever u want .
+        6. updated : server configs is now on the github .. but still bad practise but that will help .. to run the project directly without the need of asking for keys ..
 # Out of our scope :
 - we supported only those features :
     1. `Authentication and Authorization` :